ibm-cloud-docs/codeengine/appdeploy-access.md

 ### Accessing app details from the console
 {: #access-appdetails-ui}

 Details about your app are available in the console from the app page by clicking the name of your app from the list of applications within your project.
-You can view information about the running instances of your application and its revisions, configuration details, and controls for the visibility of the endpoints of your application for receiving requests.
+You can view information about the running instances of your application and its revisions, and configuration details.

 ### Accessing app details with the CLI
 {: #access-appdetails-cli}